-One way of preserving assets within a family over several generations is by the use of trusts.
+One way our wills, trusts and estates solicitors help preserve assets within a family over several generations is by the use of trusts.
 Although trust laws have been limited since 2006, there are still ways for families to use trusts to help plan with and protect their assets.

 By creating a trust you can give assets away but retain flexibility over who will benefit from them and when.
 A trust allows your estate to be protected from children who are not yet financially responsible, from a fragile marriage or from uncertain financial circumstances.